Lifetime Income Calculator

 Jason Stolz CLTC, CRPC

-If you’re planning for retirement, one of the most important questions you can ask is not just how much you’ve saved—but how much income your savings can reliably produce for the rest of your life.
-A Lifetime Income Calculator helps shift the focus from account balances to sustainable monthly income, which is what ultimately determines financial security in retirement.
-When people think about retirement, they often picture a finish line where the work is “done.”
-In reality, retirement is simply a different phase of financial life—one where the paycheck stops, the bills keep coming, and the plan has to function in the real world through market cycles, inflation, healthcare changes, and longer lifespans.
+If you’re planning for retirement, one of the most important questions you can ask is not just how much you have saved — but how much dependable income your savings can reliably generate for the rest of your life.
+A Lifetime Income Calculator shifts the focus from account balances to sustainable monthly cash flow, which is what ultimately determines whether retirement feels financially stable or financially stressful.
+When people think about retirement, they often picture a finish line where the planning is “done.”
+In reality, retirement is simply a different phase of financial life — one where the paycheck stops, the bills keep arriving, and the plan has to function through market cycles, inflation spikes, healthcare changes, and lifespans that routinely exceed earlier expectations.

-At Diversified Insurance Brokers, we work with individuals and couples who want clarity around retirement income—not guesswork.
+At Diversified Insurance Brokers, we work with individuals and couples who want clarity around retirement income — not guesswork about whether their savings will last.
 Markets fluctuate, inflation erodes purchasing power, and longevity risk is real.
-A Lifetime Income Calculator allows you to model income scenarios designed to last, helping you understand what predictable income could look like alongside more flexible withdrawal strategies.
-The goal is not to “win” retirement by finding a single perfect product.
-The goal is to build a plan that is durable—something that can withstand stress without forcing you to panic, overspend, underspend, or make drastic mid-course corrections.
+A Lifetime Income Calculator allows you to model income scenarios designed to last across different starting ages, premium amounts, and payout structures — helping you understand what predictable income could look like alongside more flexible withdrawal strategies.
+The goal is not to identify a single perfect product.
+The goal is to build a plan that is durable enough to withstand real-world stress without forcing panic selling, dramatic mid-course corrections, or the quiet anxiety that comes from not knowing whether monthly spending is sustainable year after year.

 Request a Lifetime Income Review